XtheOne/Inverter-Data-Logger/README.md

 Now go to Devices and fill the Idx of these virtual sensors into the config file.
 This is for a single phase inverter with 2 PV strings and basic values, more virtual sensors can be added for other identifiers.

+## Server config
+To use the Server script configure the listen IP and port and use these in the Wi-Fi-logger.
+Configure Remote Server B or C in the Wi-Fi- logger to point to the InverterServer IP and Port using TCP protocol.

 ### Setting cronjob
 #### For Linux/Unix